-Founder's Precepts of Sumitomo (Source: Sumitomo Historical Archives)
+Founder's Precepts of Sumitomo

+(Source: Sumitomo Historical Archives)

+Article 1 emphasizes the utmost importance of integrity, while Article 2 advocates the importance of having an enterprising spirit to generate profits quickly and faithfully while adapting to a changing society, and renovating business operations while avoiding the pursuit of easy gains or acting carelessly.
 Sumitomo's Business Philosophy, which has been passed on since the Founder's Precepts was written, still serves as the timeless principles Sumitomo Group companies follow in their activities.
 There are also several other credos that are contained in Sumitomo's Business Philosophy.